 The second class in the series was about sneaker culture.
 “I feel like sneakers are like the new stilettos, and almost more so in the pandemic,” says Johnson.
 “Even if you’re fabulous, you want to be comfortable.”
 Again, a top-notch speaker was invited — Sean Williams, a famous New York sneaker collector and expert, and the host of a podcast called Obsessive Sneaker Disorder.
 Among the topics discussed were sneaker culture at LVMH, including the influence of American designer and DJ Virgil Abloh, who became artistic director of Louis Vuitton’s men’s wear collection in 2018, and the “problematic” designs of another American, Jeremy Scott, who is creative director of Italian fashion house Moschino and the designer of some eye-catching sneakers.
 In a nod to the global spread of sneaker fashion, the class also explained how a particular brand are used as a signal in Afghanistan for Taliban members to recognize each other.

-Future classes will cover other parts of the luxury world, such as perfumes and cosmetics (“The Fenty x LVMH Effect: The Common Ground Between Hip Hop and Beauty”), Luxury Automobiles (“Whippin’ and Pulling Up: How Hip Hop impacts the global ‘nouveau riche’ millennial consumer interest in luxury cars”) and Wines & Spirits (“Hip, Hop, Hurray: Reshaping the Culture of Celebration”).
+Future classes will cover other parts of the luxury world, such as perfumes and cosmetics (“An Overview of the Women in Hip Hop then and now and their influence on Beauty: From Missy to Fenty”), Luxury Automobiles (“Whippin’ and Pulling Up: How Hip Hop impacts the global ‘nouveau riche’ millennial consumer interest in luxury cars”) and Wines & Spirits (“Hip, Hop, Hurray: Reshaping the Culture of Celebration”).
 All will feature special guests, who ESSEC won’t reveal just yet.

 The course has clearly hit a nerve.
 ESSEC has 27 students currently taking the Luxury Brand Management stream of its MBA, and 18 signed up for the Luxury in Hip-Hip course, which consists of seven sessions spread over 22 hours, even though they get no credits for it.
 A vote of confidence has also come from outside campus; ESSEC say that employees from luxury brands have been coming along to the sessions.
 We hear that they were also joined by academics from other Paris business schools.
 Recently graduated students from ESSEC’s executive education programs have expressed an interest in attending future classes.
 ESSEC says that it is keen to run the course again next year, and it is even considering adding hip-hop to its Executive MBA.